MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **No Exception-Based Flow**

 Errors are propagated using types (predominantly the `Result` type), not exceptions.
-Raising exceptions is avoided unless there is a compelling reason.
+Raising exceptions is avoided unless there is a compelling reason (that I have not experienced yet).

 **Handling of Nulls Creeping from .NET Libraries**